acsantos15/timetable/README.md

 <h1>Timetable</h1>
 <h3> General Information </h3>
 This system is a schedule maker or a time-table system that contains and organizes a person's agenda for them to use at work.
 A user can use it to set an appointment where they can view and add more necessary details if needed.
 For a user to access the system, it will require them to provide the information needed to be able to register and after that they can now log-in.
-Inside it, the user will see a time-table calendar that they can use to add an event, edit its information, and remove if needed.
-The system will ask the user to add a title, the names of the people with him on the meeting, it’s time and location and a little bit description about the meeting.
-A user can also use it to navigate other people’s time table, all you need to do is to search the person’s name then invite them to collaborate. <br>
+Inside it, the user will see a time-table calendar that they can use to add an event, edit its information, and remove if needed.<br>
 ----------------------------------------------------------------------------------------------------------------------------------------
 <h3>Built With</h3>
 - <a href="https://spring.io/" target="_blank" >Springboot 3.0.4</a> (Java 19.0.2) <br>